-Sheryl Homa is a HCPC registered Clinical Scientist with a special interest in male fertility.
-She obtained her degrees in Biochemistry at Imperial College of Science and Technology and the Middlesex Hospital Medical School, London.
+Sheryl Homa is an HCPC registered Clinical Scientist with a special interest in male fertility.
+She obtained her degrees in Biochemistry at Imperial College of Science and Technology and the Middlesex Hospital Medical School.
 She spent a large part of her career as an academic research scientist in the field of oocyte maturation, funded by the National Institutes of Health in the USA.

 Paddy is a Quality Assurance consultant working within the fields of laboratory medicine and clinical trials.
 He has over 30 years experience of implementing and maintaining quality systems to regulatory bodies requirements which now include the Human Fertilisation and Embryology Authority (HFEA) and the Medicines Healthcare products Regulatory Agency (MHRA).
 Paddy also provides solutions for customers requiring accreditation to quality standards under the auspices of Clinical Pathology Accreditation UK Limited (CPA) and the United Kingdom Accreditation Service (UKAS).

 Ms Nadia Graham

 Nadia Graham graduated from the university of Kent in 2011 with a 2;1 BSc degree in Forensic Biology.
 After graduating she then continued further study at Kent and completed an Masters in Reproductive Medicine.
 As part of her Masters Dissertation, she researched the effects of zinc levels on semen parameters.
 Nadia joined Andrology Solutions soon after completing her masters in August 2013 and is currently working as a full time Senior Andrologist at the Clinic.